Horst Köhler: Head of the International Monetary Fund, 2000–2004

-Köhler was appointed managing director and Chairman of the executive board of the International Monetary Fund (IMF) in 2000.
+Köhler was appointed managing director and chairman of the executive board of the International Monetary Fund (IMF) in 2000.
 The government of Gerhard Schröder nominated him after their first nominee, Caio Koch-Weser, was rejected by the United States.
 Though respected, Köhler was not a particularly well known or prestigious figure in international financial circles.
 At the time, he was one of three candidates for the IMF position, with Japan having put forward its former deputy finance minister Eisuke Sakakibara and several African nations backing Stanley Fischer.

 In one of his first moves at the IMF, Köhler joined British Chancellor of the Exchequer Gordon Brown in hosting a gathering of anti-poverty activists to discuss an international campaign to write off billions of dollars in debts that developing nations owe the IMF, World Bank and other government creditors.

 Before entering the office of managing director, Köhler had spent time in Indonesia during the 1997 Asian financial crisis and thereafter cited it as an example of the fund's tendency towards intrusive micromanagement.
 Instead, he intended to focus the Fund primarily on broad economic management and to reduce overlapping activity with the World Bank.
-Shortly after taking office in 2000, he established the Financial Sector Review Group under the leadership of John Lipsky to provide an independent perspective on the Fund's work on international financial markets, In March 2001, on the group's recommendations, he created the International Capital Markets Department, a unit to anticipate and head off financial crises in countries to which the fund makes loans.
+Shortly after taking office in May 2000, he established the Financial Sector Review Group under the leadership of John Lipsky to provide an independent perspective on the Fund's work on international financial markets, In March 2001, on the group's recommendations, he created the International Capital Markets Department, a unit to anticipate and head off financial crises in countries to which the fund makes loans.

 In 2001, Köhler recommended naming Timothy Geithner to replace Stanley Fischer as deputy managing director; instead, the US government under President George W. Bush successfully pushed for Anne O. Krueger to take the position.

 In order to accept his nomination as presidential candidate, Köhler left the IMF a year before his term was scheduled to end in May 2005.
 Among his accomplishments were overseeing debt crises in Brazil and Turkey and expanding debt relief for the world's poorest countries.
 He had less success resolving the continuing debt problems in Argentina.

 He lived in Washington, D.C., from 2000 to 2004.